frichardben/fullstack-meetapp/README.md

 To do so, you will need to run the following commands:

-- `docker run --name some-postgres -e POSTGRES_PASSWORD=docker -p 5433:5432 -d postgres`;
+- `docker run --name some-postgres -e POSTGRES_PASSWORD=docker -p 5432:5432 -d postgres`;
 - `docker run --name redis -p 6379:6379 -d -t redis:alpine`;

 _Remember: If you restart your machine, you will need to start again the server with `docker start <container_id>`._

+Set the environment variables in a `.env` file as exemplified in the `.env.example`

 ### :anchor: Installing